National Archives and Records Administration (NARA).

 (5) Is not reviewed by a State historical records advisory board.

 (c) Other reviewers.
-We may subject on-going documentary editions to special review by NHPRC staff and outside specialists, particularly when:
+We may subject on-going documentary editions to Start Printed Page 5547special review by NHPRC staff and outside specialists, particularly when:

 (1) You propose to change the project director/editor;

 (2) Your sponsoring institution encounters difficulties or you propose a change in that institution;